mrkipling/auto-awesome/README.md

 I am going to assume that you have a Sonos speaker and a Philips Hue lightbulb system (Lux or not, I don't think it makes a difference).

-We are using basic HHTP authentication for the endpoints so that people can't just randomly fuck with your lights and music.
+We are using basic HTTP authentication for the endpoints so that people can't just randomly fuck with your lights and music.
 Open up `server.py` and fill in a username and password in the `users` dict.

 * `SONOS_IP` is the IP address of your Sonos speaker
 * `HUE_IP` is the IP address of your Hue bridge.